sindresorhus/gulp-chmod/readme.md

 }
 ```

+Pass null to not set permissions on files (useful if you only want to set permissions on directories).

 #### dirMode

-Type: `boolean`
+Type: `true`, `number`, `object`

-Whether the mode should be applied to folders as well.
+Same as mode but will be applied to directories.
+Pass `true` to use mode value.

 ## Tip